zacharysgoldberg/mapty/README.md

 # mapty
-This was a project from a course I took to practice utilizing user location data to record and update exercise input.
-Constructive feedback is appreciated.
+Course driver project that utilizes user location data to record and update exercise input.